cherrynik/monogame/docs/Workflow.md

 ...
 ```

+### Generate ECS Files

-When you update your ECS files run the Jenny generate target for all the projects, using `make` from the root of the project.
+When you update your ECS files run the Jenny's generate target for all the projects, using `make` from the project root.

 For parallel execution, add `-j` flag: